MichaelMoriarty67/trackmyruns/README.md

 3. [Backend API Spec](#backend-api-spec)
 4. [Setup](#setup)

-You can use these links to navigate directly to each section of your README.

 ## Project Summary
 🏃‍♀️ **WHAT?** TrackMyRuns is a full stack app for tracking exercise routes that I built to learn more about RESTful API design.
 The app allow users to stream geolocation time-series data from client to server while moving to build a 'RunMap'.
 RunMaps get plotted against a map by the client to visualize exercise routes (not done yet).